carlonicora/RAW/mechanics.md

 The list of talents is available with the list of attributes.

-### Life points
+## Life Points
-Every playing character has 50 life points plus the value of their __Body__.
+Every playing character has 50 life points plus the value of their **Body**.
 When lost, the life points can be recovered by sleeping or meditating (1 every 6 hours) or through medical treatment.

 `life points = 40 + Body`